‘Days were dark’: Plane crash survivor describes recovery

 “Instead of having an infinite number of things I can do, I now have a smaller set of infinite things I can do, and those sets are equivalent, mathematically,” he said.

-His spirit and ability to see “life as half full instead of half empty” has helped tremendously in his recovery, said his attending physician, Dr. Eric Chaw.
+His spirit and ability to see “life as half full instead of half empty” has helped tremendously in his recovery, said his attending physician, Dr. Eddie Chaw.

 “Having that positive mindset and seeing what he can continue to do, moving into the future definitely helps patients get through the recovery process,” Chaw said.

-Note: This story has been updated to correct the first name of Dr. Eddie Chaw.